 ContractorBouwbedrijf Den Toom Heikop

-From the architect.
+Text description provided by the architects.
 B-ILD - BUNKER

 The project was part of an advertising campaign for the office Famous.
 A dilapidated bunker was transformed into a holiday home allowing two families to win this bunker as a temporary holiday retreat.
 Due to the success of the refurbishment, it was decided to keep the bunker permanently open for accommodation.
 The half-buried bunker lies on the site of the Fort Vuren in the Netherlands in a green surrounding.
 This site was part of the ‘Nieuwe Hollandse Waterlinie’.
 The building was protected and had to be approached with due respect.
 The Dutch Commission for Monuments has taken the project to heart and supported it.